Saturday, November 3, 2018

-Presented in partnership with the Kimmel Center
+Presented in partnership with the Kimmel Center for Performing Arts.

-Join Clay Studio artists to create and animate clay characters using the art of stop motion.
+Animate clay characters using the art of stop motion.
 One person or a group of people can create a story, supply voices for characters, and share your creation with the world.

 Watch live demonstrations of 3D printing in clay and see forms emerge from molds that were digitally fabricated.